-Note: By authority of the Students' Council all non-Canadian students who are not eligible for medical coverage under Nova Scotia Medical Services Insurance will be assessed a fee to provide them with a medical insurance.
-In 1979-80, this fee was \$97.92.
+Note: By authority of the Students' Council all non-Canadian students who are not eligible for medical coverage under Nova Scotia Medical Services Insurance or the equivalent will be assessed a fee to provide them with a medical insurance.
+In 1980-81, this fee was \$97.92.
+This plan is currently under review.
+Details will be available at the time of registration.